player-ui/tools/devtools/client/README.md

 ## Usage

-The Devtools client is a React component that receives the content from the devtools plugins running into the Player UI in use by the inspected page.
-You can use it in your React application as any other React component.
+The Devtools client is a React component that receives content from devtools plugins running in the Player UI used by the inspected page.
+It can be used in your React application like any other React component.

 ```jsx
 import { Panel } from "@player-tools/devtools-client";